 Say that your content team has created an article about a new product you’re offering and its benefits.

 As a promoter, you’d strategize the best ways to implement this on social media.
 You’d also deliver the content of the article as a pitch to journalists.
 For even more traction, you’d look to relevant blogs or websites that may have an interest in publishing your team’s article.

-Some of a promoter’s responsibilities and skills include the following.
+A promoter’s responsibilities and skills include:

 - Excellent communication

 - Ability to use research to find new opportunities